BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_02.md

 :::

-Notice how the model in Code Block [divm0](divm0) is not conditioned on any observations, which means `model_0` specified a posterior distribution parameterized by two unknowns (`θ1` and `θ2`).
+Notice how the model in Code Block [divm0](divm0) is not conditioned on any observations, which means `model_0` specifies a posterior distribution parameterized by two unknowns (`θ1` and `θ2`).
 You may have also noticed that we have included the argument `testval=0.1`.
 We do this to instruct PyMC3 to start sampling from a